-HSBC sets new cost cutting, earnings targets after profit falls 33%
+HSBC to slash investment bank, 35,000 jobs in strategy overhaul

 |-0.71%

-The bank will also reduce its sales and research coverage in European cash equities with a focus on supporting equity capital market transactions, it said.
+HSBC said it planned to invest more than $100 billion in "higher returning areas," resulting in broadly flat assets in value terms over the three years.
+It also expects to incur restructuring costs of about $6 billion, the bulk of it in this year and the next.

-Reuters reported last month, citing people familiar with the matter, that HSBC was cutting around 100 roles in its cash equities business with the bulk of the layoffs falling on its continental European trading floors.
+While strengthening its investment banking capabilities in Asia and the Middle East, the bank will maintain a global investment banking hub in London, reducing its European footprint for the business.

-HSBC said the ongoing coronavirus epidemic had significantly impacted its staff and customers, and that the outbreak could in the long run reduce its revenue and cause bad loans to rise as supply chains are disrupted.
+The bank will also reduce its sales and research coverage in European cash equities with a focus on supporting equity capital market transactions, it said, confirming a Reuters report last month regarding pullback from the trading business.

 CLICK HERE TO READ MORE ON FOX BUSINESS

-The number of new coronavirus infections in mainland China fell below 2,000 on Tuesday for the first time since January, although global experts said it is still too early to say the outbreak is being contained.
+Commenting on the impact of the coronavirus, Chief Financial Officer Ewen Stevenson told Reuters the bank expected additional loan loss provisions in the first quarter.

-(Reporting by Sumeet Chatterjee in Hong Kong and Lawrence White in London; Editing by Christopher Cushing)
+(Reporting by Sumeet Chatterjee in Hong Kong and Lawrence White in London; Additional reportng by Anshuman Daga in Singapore; Editing by Edwina Gibbs, Sinead Cruise and John Stonestreet)